Texting and Driving: Are Teens learning Distracted Driving Habits from their parents?

-Distracted driving is a major public safety threat.
+Distracted driving isn't just expensive if you get caught.
+It's a major public safety threat.
 Most people have seen campaigns promoting awareness of the problem, studies on its deadly effects, and new laws against it.
 This raises the question: What differences in distractions are teens exposed to when riding in vehicles with their parents versus their friends?
 In their experience, how big is the problem?

-According to Aceable students, at least three quarters of drivers they have ridden in cars with are guilty of distracted driving.
+According to Aceable students, at least three-quarters of parents, they have ridden in cars with are guilty of distracted driving.
 Less than 25 percent of responders said their parents or guardians “never drive distracted” while more than 28 percent said their friends “never drive distracted.”

-Teenagers did a better job of focusing on the road by about 3 percent, but it seems the problem of distracted driving is widespread and affects a wide range of ages.
+Teenagers did a better job of focusing on the road by about 3 percent more of the time, but it seems the problem of distracted driving is widespread and affects a wide range of ages.

-Mobile Phones are the Biggest Distraction for Both Teens and Parents
+Texting and Driving is One of the Biggest Distractions for Teens and Parents

 Using a phone while driving appears to be a learned behavior that parents pass on to their children.